thermalogic/SimVCCE/README.md

 * branch **sm-port-conn**: Python, C++ and Modelica

-We wish that SimVCCE may be a helpful vehicle for you to understand Computational Thinking and improve programming skills
+We wish that SimVCCE may be a helpful vehicle for you to understand the object-oriented programming and improve programming skills

 ### Prerequisites：CoolProp, phyprops